secbuster/dcrlnd/docs/code_contribution_guidelines.md

   using the messages for the message body.
 Good email netiquette dictates we wrap our plain text emails such that there’s room for a few levels of nested reply indicators without overflow in an 80 column terminal.

-In addition to the Git commit message structure adhered to within the daemon all short-[commit messages are to be prefixed according to the convention outlined in the Go project](https://golang.org/doc/contribute.html#change).
-All commits should begin with the subsystem or package primarily affected by the change.
-In the case of a widespread change, the packages are to be delimited by either a '+' or a ','.
-This prefix seems minor but can be extremely helpful in determining the scope of a commit at a glance, or when bug hunting to find a commit which introduced a bug or regression.

 <a name="IdealGitCommitStructure" />